 As a personal trainer, you are going to have to be patient.

 Remember the first time you went to the gym?
-It was pretty daunting, wasn’t it?
+It was pretty daunting.

-Now just think about your new client that’s struggling with a couple of the exercises that you want her to carry out.
+Now think about your new client struggling with exercises you want her to do.

-She is already feeling intimidated by the surroundings, so she doesn’t need her trainer to start getting impatient with her.
+She already feels intimidated by the surroundings, so she doesn’t need her trainer to start getting impatient with her.

 And the situation can reverse itself as well.